 Check in to your hotel.

 In the evening, take part in a city tour in Kandy before witnessing a cultural show featuring traditional Sri Lankan dances.
 A drive around the Kandy Lake built by the last Sinhala king Sri Wickrama Rajasinghe in 1798 will give you a nice feeling about the culture in Kandy.
-Then proceed to explore the town, Bazaar area and the marketplace where locals come and buy their day to day goods.
+Then proceed to explore the town, Bazaar area and the market place where locals come and buy their day to day goods.

 As you walk through the doorways of a cultural center, stay prepared to be mesmerized by the beats of rattling drums and spinning dancers that spell out the Kandyan heritage to supremacy!